 What about those other devices you can hook up to the Alexa?

-I haven’t tried any of the lightbulbs, thermostats, or other environmental control devices yet, but I’m hoping to set some up in my room next semester!
+I haven’t tried any of the lightbulbs, thermostats, or other environmental control devices yet, but I’m hoping to set some up in my room eventually.
 They look awesome.

 Can you create your own Alexa functions?

 Yes!
-Stay tuned, I will have a separate post on this soon.
 By using the app If This Then That (IFTTT), you can sync the Amazon Echo with several other apps and devices.
 I have mine hooked up to my Android phone and iPad.